alyssa-norrenberns/markdown-practice/README.md

 # Cool and Fun Animals

 This project will include information and pictures about animals I find interesting.
-Images and other content are sourced from the internet!
+Images and other content are sourced from the internet (references included).

 ## Sharks